k0001/k0001.github.com/articles/opaleye-sot.md

 `opaleye-sot` encourages you to use exactly the same querying infrastructure as `opaleye`, that is, the `Arrow` interface for `QueryArr` or `Query`.
-We don't change anything there, but we do _add_ new features.
-The first feature we added was `queryTisch`, which removes a lot of noise from our queries by allowing us to specify few or no types.
+We don't change anything there, but we do add new features.
+The first feature we added was `queryTisch`, which removed a lot of noise from our queries by allowing us to specify few or no types.
 The second feature is that, by having a uniform representations for all our tables, `opaleye-sot` can provide tools for working with them generically: You will learn to use these tools just once, and you will carry that knowledge everywhere within the Opaleye query language.
-A cornerstone for these tools is the type `C` which we saw before; we will use `C` every time we want to refer to a column in a query.
-For example, consider the following this query that selects all the users whose age equals its favorite
+Present in most of these tools is the type `C` which we saw before; we will use `C` every time we want to refer to a column in a query.
+For example, consider this query selecting all the users whose age equals their favorite number:
-number:

 ```haskell